Just under 20 months ago, I delivered a baby boy after 9 hours of labour.

 6. Be kind to yourself.
 Post natal depression is real.
 When a little person depends on you for survival and your motherly instincts are at an all time high, it's easy to run yourself ragged.
 Everything that I did for myself, I did in double quick time because I had to get back to Eli.
 I ate quick.
 I peed quick.
 I showered quick - and that meant not having the time (or frankly, the inclination) to wash my hair.
 Sometimes I would go up to 5 days with my unwashed hair tied up in a messy bun.
 But then on the 6th day, I would feel like I just wanted to look human and clean again.
 It's ok mama's.
 It's ok to take time out for yourself.
 It's ok to ask for help from your partner\mom\dad\in-laws\sister\girlfriend.
 Even just 30min of me-time - being able to take a long hot shower, using the loofah, washing and conditioning your hair - can do wonders in lifting your spirits.
 So do it.
 Happy mama, happy baby.

 7. Accept hand-me-downs for newborn clothes because they grow so fast in those first few months.
-Baby clothes are adorable, and it's tempting to splurge on tiny little outfits.
+Baby clothes are adorable, and it's tempting to splurge on tiny little outfits (we carry a small collection of organic muslin onesies for babies that are designed for daily wear).
 But remember that your baby will outgrow them in a month or less.
 If you see an outfit you cannot resist - in our household, tiny shoes are our achilles heel (no pun intended) - try and apply this rule of thumb: buy only one item per stage/size. i.e. Eli has one pair of shoes per size.
 If we see something that we cannot resist, we buy it in the next size up, so he only gets to it once he's outgrown his current pair.